 - Ensuring quality education (SDG 4)

-A sustainable internship is published like any other internship subject through the EPFL internship portal.
+A internship having a true sustainable goal is published like any other internship subject through the EPFL internship portal.

 Registration for the “sustainable” label requires the company to choose one or more categories of sustainability criteria and to draw up an explanation of their choice.